-10.28 The taxpayer may request to renew an existing APA agreement by following the same four-step APA process.
+12.28 The taxpayer may request to renew an existing APA agreement by following the same four-step APA process.
 The taxpayer should highlight any significant changes to the circumstances prevailing when the existing APA agreement was made.

-PART III - OTHER ISSUES
+PART IV - OTHER MATTERS

-11 Adjustments relating to transfer pricing
+13 Adjustments relating to transfer pricing

-- 11.1 Tax authorities have generally increased their effort in auditing the pricing of related party transactions and increased penalties for filing income tax returns reflecting inaccurate transfer pricing.
-Consequently, some taxpayers are initiating adjustments on their own and filing amended claims. - 11.2 This section sets out IRAS' position on the various types of adjustments relating to transfer pricing.
+- 13.1 Tax authorities have generally increased their effort in auditing the pricing of related party transactions and increased penalties for filing income tax returns reflecting inaccurate transfer pricing.
+Consequently, some taxpayers are initiating adjustments on their own and filing amended claims. - 13.2 This section sets out IRAS' position on the adjustments made by taxpayers and other tax authorities.
+Transfer pricing adjustment made by IRAS is covered in sections 7 and 8.